mandiant/flare-fakenet-ng/README.md

 * **[FakeNet]** - Controls the behavior of the application itself.
 The only valid option at this point is `DivertTraffic`.
-When enabled, it instructs the tool to launch the appropriate diverter plugin and intercept traffic.
+When enabled, it instructs the tool to launch the appropriate Diverter plugin and intercept traffic.
 If this option is disabled, FakeNet-NG will still launch listeners, but will rely on another method to direct traffic to them (e.g. manually change DNS server).